NatthapolDej/test/README.md

 | HGB long-only           |  TBD |               TBD |    TBD |              TBD |              TBD |
 | Traditional momentum    |  TBD |               TBD |    TBD |              TBD |              TBD |

-Results should be interpreted using the complete set of diagnostics.
-A model with a positive ROC-AUC or IC does not necessarily produce attractive net portfolio performance.

 ## Limitations